Iq8x7rm/CustomerServiceChat/README.md

 # CustomerServiceChat

+Much code, including the code for serverThread extends thread and clientThread extends thread, was taken from a college class.

 Server and Client applications allow communication between a server (representative) and client.

-Code, including the code for serverThread extends thread and clientThread extends thread, was taken from a college class.

 Server:
 Clicking 'Next Client' will initiate the chat between server and client.